Himanshu7042/Twitter_Data_Extraction/README.md

 ## Usage Instructions
 ### Step 1: Prerequisites
 Make sure you have the required libraries installed in your Python environment.
-You can install them using the following commands: `pip install pandas selenium`
+You can install them using the following commands: `pip install pandas selenium BeautifulSoup`

 ### Step 2: Run the Code
 1. Open your Jupyter environment or any Python environment of your choice.